Perhaps that’s why demolition seems a less complicated process.

 Ignore these steps at your own risk.

-The Corkman, an Irish pub in Melbourne, was opened in 1858 and boasted of being a centre of Irish heritage in the city.
+The Corkman, an Irish pub in Melbourne, was opened in 1858 and was considered the centre of Irish heritage in the city.
 After buying the land, the owners razed the building to the ground in 2016.
-Soon they were pleaded guilty for illegal demolition of the pub.
+The developers were charged over the illegal demolition and pleaded guilty to breaching building and planning laws.
 The court enforced a fine of $1.3 million!

 If this method is chosen, you systematically dismantle the building piece by piece – just in the reverse order to construction.
 The manual method involves the use of hand-held tools such as jackhammers, sledge hammers, and picks.

-Although being time and labor-intensive and requiring more protective measures, this method is valuable as it enables to recycle and reuse building materials for future projects.
+Although being time and labor-intensive and requiring more protective measures, this method is invaluable as it allows for recycling and reuse of the building materials for future projects.

 Grab a pen and a piece of paper.
 Let’s see the essential points you should consider for manual demolition: